shorebirdtech/docs/docs/status.md

 Shorebird is currently Beta on iOS.
 Instructions for using Shorebird on iOS are available in the [Getting Started](/) guide.

-iOS is currently marked beta because some applications experiance a slowdown after patching.
+iOS is currently marked beta because some applications experience a slowdown after patching.
 We expect to resolve this after-patch-slowdown in the next few weeks and ship 1.0 at that time. [issue](https://github.com/shorebirdtech/shorebird/issues/674)